RawRapter/python-vscode/README.md

 ## 1) Program Practice Folder :

     1) Basic Program Set 1:
-        1) Basic Factorial Program using function and recursion
+        1) Basic Factorial Program using function and recursion <1 Way Only>
-        2) Basic Program to make right angle triangle using * of 5
+        2) Basic Program to make right angle triangle using * of 5 <1 Way Only>
-        3) Basic Program Equilateral triangle
+        3) Basic Program Equilateral triangle <1 Way Only>
-        4) Basic Program to count number of digit in an integer
+        4) Basic Program to count number of digit in an integer <1 Way Only>
-        5) Basic program to check if number is Armstrong
+        5) Basic program to check if number is Armstrong <1 Way Only>
-        6) Basic Program to check if number is palindrome or not
+        6) Basic Program to check if number is palindrome or not <1 Way Only>
-        7) Basic Program to find fibonacci till specific place
+        7) Basic Program to find fibonacci till specific place <1 Way Only>
-        8) Basic Program to convert paragraph into dictionary, Word Key and word length Value
+        8) Basic Program to convert paragraph into dictionary, Word Key and word length Value <1 Way Only>
-        9) Basic Program to calculate simple interest
+        9) Basic Program to calculate simple interest <1 Way Only>
-        10) Basic Program to calculate Compound interest
+        10) Basic Program to calculate Compound interest <1 Way Only>
-        11) Basic Program to calculate Area of Circle
+        11) Basic Program to calculate Area of Circle <1 Way Only>
-        12) Basic Program to find all prime numbers in an Interval
+        12) Basic Program to find all prime numbers in an Interval <1 Way Only>
-        13) Basic Program to find the number is prime number or not
+        13) Basic Program to find the number is prime number or not <1 Way Only>
-        14) Basic Program to get a nth fibonacci Number Method 2
+        14) Basic Program to get a nth fibonacci Number Method 2 <1 Way Only>
-        15) Basic Program to check if given number is fibonacci
+        15) Basic Program to check if given number is fibonacci <1 Way Only>
-        16) Basic Program to write ASCII value of a Character
+        16) Basic Program to write ASCII value of a Character <1 Way Only>
-        17) Basic Program to find Sum of squares of first n natural numbers
+        17) Basic Program to find Sum of squares of first n natural numbers <1 Way Only>
-        18) Basic Program to find Sum of cube of first n natural numbers using Lambda
+        18) Basic Program to find Sum of cube of first n natural numbers using Lambda <1 Way Only>
     2) Basic Program Set 2 <Array Programs>:
-        1) Python Program to find sum of array in multiple ways
+        1) Python Program to find sum of array in multiple ways <3 Ways>
-        2) Basic Program to find largest element in an array
+        2) Basic Program to find largest element in an array <1 Way Only>
-        3) Basic Program for array rotation
+        3) Basic Program for array rotation <2 Ways>
-        4) Basic Program to Split the array and add the first part to the end
+        4) Basic Program to Split the array and add the first part to the end <1 Way Only>
-        5) Program for Find reminder of array multiplication divided by n
+        5) Program for Find reminder of array multiplication divided by n <2 Ways>
         6) Basic Program to check if given array is Monotonic.
 An array A is monotone increasing if for all i <= j, A[i] <= A[j].
-An array A is monotone decreasing if for all i <= j, A[i] >= A[j].
+An array A is monotone decreasing if for all i <= j, A[i] >= A[j]. <2 Ways>
     3) Basics Program Set 3 <List Programs>:
-        1) Basic program to interchange first and last elements in a list
+        1) Basic program to interchange first and last elements in a list <2 Ways>
-        2) Basic program to swap two elements in a list(input list and 2 places to be swapped, taking first elements as position one(not index))
+        2) Basic program to swap two elements in a list(input list and 2 places to be swapped, taking first elements as position one(not index)) <1 Way only>
-        3) Basic Ways to find length of list
+        3) Basic Ways to find length of list <3 Ways>
-        4) Basic Ways to check if element exists in list
+        4) Basic Ways to check if element exists in list <2 Ways>
-        5) Basic Different ways to clear a list in Python
+        5) Basic Different ways to clear a list in Python <5 Ways>
-        6) Basic program Reversing a List
+        6) Basic program Reversing a List <3 Ways>
-        7) Basic program to find sum of elements in list
+        7) Basic program to find sum of elements in list <3 Ways>
-        8) Basic Multiply all numbers in the list
+        8) Basic Multiply all numbers in the list <4 Ways>
-        9) Basic program to find smallest number in a list
+        9) Basic program to find smallest number in a list <4 Ways>
-        10) Basic program to find largest number in a list
+        10) Basic program to find largest number in a list <4 Ways>
-        11) Basic program to find second largest number in a list
+        11) Basic program to find second largest number in a list <4 Ways>
-        12) Basic program to find N largest elements from a list
+        12) Basic program to find N largest elements from a list <4 Ways>
-        13) Basic program to print even numbers in a list
+        13) Basic program to print even numbers in a list <5 Ways>
-        14) Basic program to print odd numbers in a List
+        14) Basic program to print odd numbers in a List <5 Ways>
-        15) Basic program to print positive numbers in a list
+        15) Basic program to print positive numbers in a list <4 Ways>
-        16) Basic program to print negative numbers in a list
+        16) Basic program to print negative numbers in a list <4 Ways>
-        17) Basic program to print all positive numbers in a range
+        17) Basic program to print all positive numbers in a range <2 Ways>
-        18) Basic program to print all positive numbers in a range
+        18) Basic program to print all positive numbers in a range <2 Ways>
-        19) Basic Remove multiple elements from a list in Python
+        19) Basic Remove multiple elements from a list in Python <1 way Only>
-        20) Basic Remove empty List from List
+        20) Basic Remove empty List from List <2 Ways>
-        21) Basic Program to Cloning or Copying a list
+        21) Basic Program to Cloning or Copying a list <5 Ways>
-        22) Basic Program to Count occurrences of an element in a list
+        22) Basic Program to Count occurrences of an element in a list <3 Ways>
-        23) basic Program to Remove empty tuples from a list
+        23) basic Program to Remove empty tuples from a list <2 Ways>
-        24) Basic Program to print duplicates from a list of integers
+        24) Basic Program to print duplicates from a list of integers <1 way Only>
-        25) Basic program to find Cumulative sum of a list
+        25) Basic program to find Cumulative sum of a list <3 Ways>
-        26) Basic program to Sum of number digits in List
+        26) Basic program to Sum of number digits in List <2 Ways>
-        27) Basic program to written first name and last name from the list in Pythonic way
+        27) Basic program to written first name and last name from the list in Pythonic way <1 Ways Only>
-        28) Basic Program to Break a list into chunks of size N in Python
+        28) Basic Program to Break a list into chunks of size N in Python <2 Ways>
-        29) Basic program to Sort the values of first list using second list in Python
+        29) Basic program to Sort the values of first list using second list in Python <1 Ways Only>
     4) Basics Program Set 4 <Matrix Programs>:
-        1) Basic program to add two Matrices
+        1) Basic program to add two Matrices <3 Ways>
-        2) Basic program to multiply two matrices
+        2) Basic program to multiply two matrices <3 Ways>
-        3) Basic program for Matrix Product
+        3) Basic program for Matrix Product <2 Ways>
-        4) Adding and Subtracting Matrices in Python
+        4) Adding and Subtracting Matrices in Python <2 Ways>
-        5) Basic Transpose a matrix in Single line in Python
+        5) Basic Transpose a matrix in Single line in Python <3 Ways>
-        6) Basic Matrix creation of n*n
+        6) Basic Matrix creation of n*n <1 Way Only>
-        7) Basic program to Get Kth Column of Matrix for n*n matrix
+        7) Basic program to Get Kth Column of Matrix for n*n matrix <2 Ways>
-        8) Basic program to Vertical Concatenation in Matrix
+        8) Basic program to Vertical Concatenation in Matrix <1 Way Only>

     5) Basics Program Set 5 <String Programs>:
         1) Program to check if a string is palindrome or not <4 Ways>